rdebru/Credit_Risk_Analysis/README.md

 ## **Summary**

-* There is a summary of the results

-- The random and smoten oversampling model have about same score and the precision for the high_risk is low.
-The undersampling model’s score is lower than both random and smote oversampling.
+* The random and smoten oversampling model have about same score and the precision for the high_risk is low.
+The undersampling modelâ€™s score is lower than both random and smote oversampling.
 The smoteen model has slightly higher score than all the three and slightly improved the recall of the high_risk.
 The Balanced Random Forest Classifier model has higher score (78%) than four previous models and improved the sensitivity of low_risk whcih means lower false positives.
 The Easy Ensemble Classifier model has highest accuracy score at 93%.
 The recall for low_risk( is 94%) is high which means low false positive.
 The model also improved recall for high_risk to 92 which means low false negative.

 * There is a recommendation on which model to use, or there is no recommendation with a justification

   -   I recommend the Easy Ensemble Classifier model to predict credit risk since it has the highest accuracy score.
 With this model the recall for the high_risk is high at 92% while precision is 9%.
 It will predict most high_risk numbers.
 The company has to pay attention though as there are few actual low_risk that will be predicted as high_risk.
 If they are ok with this low numbers as been flagged as high_risk, they can use this model.